Identity & Access Management Implementation Plan (Step-by-Step)

 Run daily check-ins during active waves.
 Fast feedback loops catch problems while they're still manageable.
 When people report issues, prioritize fixes that affect multiple users.

 Wave by wave, you'll replace authentication sprawl with unified identity management.
-Your audit team can finally stop holding their breath.

 Step 8: Access Governance & Reviews (Month 4)